xinmyname/ItemizedGo/README.md

 # itemizedgo

-This is the C# version of Itemized.
+This is the Go version of Itemized.
 The program adds items to inventory and then prints out how many items you have.
 You can specify how many items to add by passing a number as an argument.
 If you don't specify any items, you will receive one item.

 Yes, it's very simple.
 That's the idea.